-- There is a NeoPixel power pin that is on by default.
-To disable it for low power usage, it must be pulled LOW.
+- There is a NeoPixel power pin that needs to be pulled high for the NeoPixel to work.
+This is done automatically by CircuitPython and Arduino.
 It is available in CircuitPython and Arduino as

 Red LED - This little red LED, labeled #13 on the board, is on or blinks during certain operations (such as pulsing when in the bootloader), and is controllable in code.
 It is available in CircuitPython as

 This JST SH 4-pin STEMMA QT connector breaks out I2C (SCL, SDA, 3.3V, GND).
 It allows you to connect to various breakouts and sensors with STEMMA QT connectors or to other things using assorted associated accessories.
 It works great with any STEMMA QT or Qwiic sensor/device.
 You can also use it with Grove I2C devices thanks to this handy cable.

 There is a power pin that must be pulled high for the STEMMA QT connector to work.
 This is done automatically in CircuitPython and Arduino.
 The pin is available in CircuitPython as